Jetmakers race to meet Sydney-London non-stop challenge

-SYDNEY, June 3 (Reuters) - Planemakers gave a glimpse of the ultra-long-distance jets of the future on Sunday as they work to meet a demanding goal from Australia’s Qantas to connect Sydney and London in a non-stop 20-hour flight.
+SYDNEY (Reuters) - Planemakers gave a glimpse of the ultra-long-distance jets of the future on Sunday as they work to meet a demanding goal from Australia’s Qantas (QAN.AX) to connect Sydney and London in a non-stop 20-hour flight.

 “I think we’ll get to the stage where, technically, we will know where the aircraft are going to be, in the next few months,” Qantas chief executive Alan Joyce said ahead of an International Air Transport Association gathering in Sydney.